Are you coming to Italy? Are you looking forward to tasting Prosecco and Chianti? Be open mind and you will be incredibly surprised!

 In this shortlist I want to recommend the best 10 Italian white wines to my foodie friends traveling all over the country.
 Surely, it does not include the great variety of Italian wines, but it consists of wines in which you can find the soul of Italian regions and traditions.

-To pair with: tonnarello cacio e pepe, fresh cheeses, shellfish.
+- To pair with: tonnarello cacio e pepe, fresh cheeses and shellfish.

 If you are looking for a completely different Chardonnay experience, try a luxury Chardonnay made in the Langhe region (in the Barbaresco area).